 Spinal Cord Injury

 The spinal cord is made up of a variety of nerves protected by vertebrae.
-When an accident or incident occurs that impacts the spinal cord, it is important to understand that the type of injury sustained will vary depending on the part of the spinal cord that was impacted.
-However, spinal cord injuries are generally divided into two categories, known as incomplete spinal cord injuries and complete spinal cord injuries.
+When an accident or incident occurs that impacts the spinal cord, the type of injury sustained will vary depending on the part of the spinal cord that was affected.
+Generally, spinal cord injuries are classified as either complete or incomplete.
 Incomplete spinal cord injuries occur when the spinal cord is only partially severed while complete spinal cord injuries occur when the spinal cord is fully severed.
-An individual with an incomplete spinal cord injury may continue to have some feeling and the ability to control movement below the area that is impacted.
-Individuals with complete spinal cord injuries will not have these functions.How do Spinal Cord Injuries Occur?
+With an incomplete spinal cord injury, the victim retains some sensation or movement below the area impacted.
+However, those who suffer a complete spinal cord injury experience loss of all sensation and function.
+If you or a loved one has suffered any type of spinal cord injury as a result of an accident, contacting a knowledgeable injury lawyer in Marietta is key to ensuring your legal rights are protected.Causes and Liability for Spinal Cord Injuries

 Car accidents are the leading cause of spinal cord injuries, with falls being the second most cause for this type of harm.
 Spinal cord injuries can be the result of negligence or intentional misconduct.
 Negligence refers to the legal standard a victim needs to show in order to receive compensation for their injuries in a lawsuit.
 To establish a defendant acted negligently, a plaintiff must prove:

 - The defendant owed them duty of reasonable care,